Home > redbud leaves turning yellow

 Soil Improvement

-You may need to add specific nutrients to your soil based on your soil test results.
+Incorporating compost or aged manure into the top few inches of the soil.
+Add specific nutrients to your soil based on your soil test results.
 For example, you can use high nitrogen fertilizer if your soil is lacking in nitrogen.
 It helps boost tree growth and prevent redbud tree yellow leaves.

 Pest and Disease Management